partiql/partiql-docs/drafts/LET-DRAFT.md

 ## Definition of `LET`

-For now, consider the scope is limit to `FROM-LET`, i.e., `LET` clause followed by `FROM`.
+For now, consider the scope is limit to `FROM-LET`, i.e., `FROM` clause followed by `LET` .

 ### **Use case of LET:**

 LET should be used as a way to reduce redundancy and complexity of the query.
-It is sometimes usefully to store the result of a (sub) expression / (sub) query to use in the subsequent clause. `LET` should allow such “variables storage”, by creating new variable bindings based on the collection of bindings fed in through it as part of the `SELECT`-`FROM`-`WHERE`.
+It is sometimes useful to store the result of a (sub) expression / (sub) query to use in a subsequent clause. `LET` should allow such “variables storage”, by creating new variable bindings based on the collection of bindings fed in through it as part of the `SELECT`-`FROM`-`WHERE`.

 Example: